 Pre-distribution of agendas and post-meeting distribution of minutes, prior to the next meeting are helpful for communication, involvement, and interest.
-These provide also an opportunity to address other items such as updated information and data, notices, and other matters of interest.
-A copy of the minutes are submitted to the appropriate Dean.
+Also, it provides an opportunity to address other items such as updated information and data, notices, and other matters of interest.
+A copy of the minutes is submitted to the appropriate dean.